For today’s eTip I spoke with the author of the book 25 Powerful Strategies to Hire and Successfully Retain Millennials, JoAnne E. Marlow!

 - Master creating compelling content that’s always on target

-- Discern how to authentically differentiate your brand in a crowded marketplace
+- Discern how to authentically differentiate your product or service offerings in a crowded marketplace

 - Find out the best times to post for higher readership